ashkanvg/cuJSON/paper_reproduced/readme.md

 To maximize the parsing speed, the output of cuJSON is also specially designed in a non-conventional way.
 Finally, cuJSON is able to break key dependencies in the parsing process, making it possible to accelerate the parsing of a single large JSON file effectively.
 Evaluation shows that cuJSON not only outperforms highly optimized CPU-based parsers like simdjson and Pison but also surpasses existing GPU-based parsers like cuDF and GPJSON, in terms of both functionality and performance.
 <hr>

+## Important Notes for Paper Reproducibility
+This readme is for use of paper reproduce manually, but in the case if you want to use the codes with automatic scripts and all the related compile and run codes in the `scripts` folder (with its own `readme.md`).
+All the information of reporducing all the figures are existed in that directory.

 ## Datasets
 Two sample datasets are included in the `dataset` folder.
 Large datasets (used in performance evaluation) can be downloaded from https://drive.google.com/drive/folders/1PkDEy0zWOkVREfL7VuINI-m9wJe45P2Q?usp=sharing and placed into the `dataset` folder.
-For JSON Lines, use those datasets that end in `_small_records.json`.
-Each dataset comes with two formats:

 - For JSON Lines, use those datasets that end in `_small_records.json`.
 - For Standard JSON, use those datasets that end in `_large_record.json`.